 \section{Introduction}

-In a social world we often rely on other people to help us accomplish our goals.
-Sometimes, people help us even if we aren't aware of it or haven't communicated with them about it.
-A simple example would be if someone decides not to take the last cookie in the pantry, leaving it for others.
+In the world we often rely on other people to help us accomplish our goals.
+Sometimes, people help us even when we are not aware of it or haven't communicated a need for it.
+One simple example would be if someone decides not to take the last cookie in the pantry, leaving it for others.
 Another interesting example is the historical ``Manitokan'' practice of the plains Indigenous nations of North America.
-In an expansive environment with limited opportunities for communication, people would leave goods for others to use at effigies \cite{manitoh}.
-Notably, in these cases there was no explicit agreement of a trade or articulation of a ``tit-for-tat''\cite{axelrod1980effective}.
+In an expansive environment with limited opportunities for communication, people would cache goods for others to use at effigies \citep{manitoh}.
+Notably, in these cases there was no explicit agreement of a trade or articulation of a ``tit-for-tat''\citep{axelrod1980effective}.
 Rather, people simply engaged in altruistic acts that others could then benefit from, even without knowing who had taken the altruistic act.
 We refer to these undeclared altruistic acts as ``hidden gifts''.

 Hidden gifts represent an interesting challenge for credit assignment in multi-agent reinforcement learning (MARL).
-If one benefits from a hidden gift, assigning credit to the actions of the other is essentially impossible, since the action was never made clear to the beneficiary.
-As such, standard Bellman-back-ups \cite{bellman1954theory} would likely be unable to identify the critical steps that led to success in the task.
-Moreover, unlike a scenario where cooperation and altruistic acts can emerge through explicit agreement or a strategic equilibrium \cite{nash1950equilibrium}, as in general sum games \cite{axelrod1980effective}, with hidden gifts the benefits of taking an altruistic action are harder to identify.
+If one leaves a hidden gift, assigning credit to the actions of another is essentially impossible, since the action was never made clear to the beneficiary.
+As such, standard Bellman-back-ups \citep{bellman1954theory} would likely be unable to identify the critical steps that led to success in the task.
+Moreover, unlike a scenario where cooperation and altruistic acts can emerge through explicit agreement or a strategic equilibrium \citep{nash1950equilibrium}, as in general sum games \citep{axelrod1980effective}, with hidden gifts the benefits of taking an altruistic action are harder to identify or reciprocate.